muratmaga/bgnn_related/README.md

 ## INHS Tools
 This is a python script to load 2D fish images into 3D Slicer for segmentation and landmarking purposes.

-Instructions for using the tool are available on the BGNN google shared google drive
+Instructions on how to install and use are available on the BGNN google shared google drive